nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Sample Usage

 To better understand the usage of YellowBook, we have provided a usage scenario of YellowBook below.
-We encourage all first-time users to follow along the to learn how each command works.
+We encourage all first-time users to follow along to gain a general understanding of the commands available.

 1. YellowBook comes with a list of sample contacts and tasks by default.

 2. Let's start by listing all the contacts in YellowBook.
 Type `listC` in the command box and press Enter to execute it.
 You should see a list of contacts.
 Try using `listT` to list all the tasks.

-3. More to be added
+3. Now that you can navigate between the contact and task lists, let's add a new contact.
+Type `addC n/Elmo p/91238888 e/elmo@sesamestreet.com a/sesame street` in the command box and press Enter to execute it.
+You should see a message indicating that the contact has been added successfully and Elmo will appear in your contact list.

+4. YellowBook also allows you to add tasks, to add homework task with deadline of 25 December 2022.
+Type `addT d/complete homework D/25-12-2022` in the command box and press Enter to execute it.
+You should see a message indicating that the task has been added successfully and the task will appear in your task list.

+5. Now that you know the basic commands, try using following the guide for the label command to tag the newly added `Elmo` contact as `friend`.

-4. As you have have noticed, YellowBook's commands are mnemonically named.
+YellowBook's commands are mnemonically named.
 A [Command Summary](#command-summary) with these helpful tips can be found below.

-5. Now that you are ready, feel free to add your own contacts and tasks to YellowBook!

 --------------------------------------------------------------------------------------------------------------------